getstrm/pace/README.md

 It's early for PACE (we're in alpha)|.
 The following policy methods (called a `rule set` in PACE) are currently
 available:

-- Field transforms, e.g. "replace everything before the @ in the column `email`, or "nullify the `phone number`".
+- Field transforms, e.g. "replace everything before the @ in the column `email`, or "nullify the `phone number`", including access definitions to differentiate between data consumers.
-- Access definitions (called _Principals_): who can access this view?
 - Filter conditions, e.g. "analysts in Greece can only see transaction from our Greek stores".
-- Tag-based rules, e.g. "do `something` if data is tagged `Greece`.
+- Tag-based rules, e.g. "do `something` if data is tagged `Greece`".
-- Global rulesets, e.g. "All data tagged `PII` should always be masked.
+- Global rulesets, e.g. "All data tagged `PII` should always be masked".

 These policy methods can be layered to create a powerful programmatic interface to define, implement, maintain and update policies.
 Create an issue if you think a valuable policy method is missing!